Minimize Allergy Related Symptoms with Immunotherapy

 There are two phases to allergy shots and they include the build-up phase and the maintenance phase.
 During the build-up phase, our patients receive injections with an increasing amount of the allergens approximately one to two times per week.
 The length of time for this phase is generally 3-6 months.
 The maintenance phase begins when the effective dose is reached.
 Dependent upon the level of allergen sensitivity and patient response, there will be a range of two to four weeks between treatments during this phase.
 The medical professionals at our facility will recommend what range is best for each patient.

 Why You Should Choose Total Health Physical Medicine & Rehabilitation Center for Allergy Testing and Immunotherapy

 At Total Health Physical Medicine & Rehabilitation Center, we believe in customized and personalized treatment plans to maintain overall health.
-Treatment plans can include everything from nutritional planning and acupuncture to physical therapy and more.
+Treatment plans can include everything from acupuncture to physical therapy and more.
 We are happy to offer allergy testing and immunotherapy as a part of a variety of wellness services that keep our patients happy and healthy.